axieax/uni-notes/COMP6841 Notes/Something Awesome.md

 # Introduction and Rationale

 For my Something Awesome security project, I decided to build a tool kit aimed at extracting sensitive data from Chromium browsers.
-My project was inspired by the [LaZagne Project](https://github.com/AlessandroZ/LaZagne), an open-source credentials recovery application which can be used to extract browser credentials as well as other passwords stored on a Windows, Mac OS and Linux computers.
+My project was inspired by the [LaZagne Project](https://github.com/AlessandroZ/LaZagne), an open-source credentials recovery application which can be used to extract browser credentials as well as other passwords stored on a Windows, macOS and Linux computers.
 KrwmTools focuses on Windows machines, extracting credentials, autofill information (fields, profiles, addresses, names, emails, phone numbers), credit card information, cookies and history (search terms and web history) from the ten most popular Chromium browsers, which could help build a profile for the users on a compromised computer.
 As detailed in my initial proposal, I had originally planned to create a password stealer only for the Google Chrome browser, working on all three operating systems.
 However, I decided to shift my focus to building a multi-purpose tool after realising the potential of other sensitive data which could be extracted as well, especially since there doesn't seem to be a similar utility available yet (on Google at least).
 My project is split into two sections: extracting the data, and securely sending the extracted data to a remote server (optional spyware functionality).

 > Git repository for source code and packaged Windows executable available at [https://github.com/axieax/krwm-tools](https://github.com/axieax/krwm-tools)